NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-nvaie.rst

 This installation method is available for bare metal clusters or any cluster that does not use virtualization.

 You must install the driver that matches the supported driver branch for your NVIDIA AI Enterprise release.
-The following list summarizes the default driver version for each release.
+The following list summarizes the driver branches for each release.

-* v5.1: 550.90.07
-* v5.0: 550.54.15
-* v4.2: 535.154.05
-* v3.3: 525.147.05
-* v1.8: 470.239.06
+* v5.x: 550 branch
+* v4.x: 535 branch
+* v3.x: 525 branch
+* v1.x: 470 branch

-You can confirm the the supported branches for your release by performing the following steps:
+For newer releases, you can confirm the the supported driver branch by performing the following steps:

 #.
 Refer to the `release documentation <https://docs.nvidia.com/ai-enterprise/#release-documentation>`__
    for NVIDIA AI Enterprise and access the documentation for your release.

 #.
-In the release notes, identify the supported NVIDIA Data Center GPU Driver branches for your release.
+In the release notes, identify the supported NVIDIA Data Center GPU Driver branch.

-   For example, the `Supoorted Hardware and Software <https://docs.nvidia.com/ai-enterprise/#release-documentation>`__ for the 5.1 release indicates that the release uses the 550.90.07 version of the Linux driver.
+   For example, the `Supported Hardware and Software <https://docs.nvidia.com/ai-enterprise/5.1/release-notes/index.html#supported-hardware-software>`__ for the 5.1 release indicates that the release uses the 550.90.07 version of the Linux driver.

 #.
 Refer to :ref:`operator-component-matrix` to identify the recommended driver version that uses the same driver branch, 550, in this case.